laksh22/MDP/RPi/README.md

 [bt_connect]: Bluetooth Server is now listening for connections..
 ```

 This issue is caused by the usage of `/dev/ttyAMA0`, the serial port `/dev/ttyAMA0` should not be used.
 Instead, please use `dev/ttyACM0`.
-During testing, you can use a USB cable connected to your an Android phone to connect to the upper port nearest to the LAN port.

 This should be enough to get you through your tests.
 For further instructions on how to read the messages sent via the serial port `dev/ttyACM0` please refer to the [Serial](#42-serial) section.

-To resolve this issue, you probably forgot to run the [install Bluetooth dependency command](#41-bluetooth).
-Make sure to run the package install command.

 ### 5.3.
 Messages not getting sent over Bluetooth